AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXFileType/_ctor.md

 CAEXFileType Constructor
 ========================
-AutomationML 2.1 APIInitializes a new CAEXWrapper of the 'CAEXFile' element.
+Initializes a new CAEXWrapper of the 'CAEXFile' element.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)